 1. The travel organiser is entitled to increase the travel sum in the context of changes to the transport costs (including fuel costs), the taxes and levies owed, up to 14 calendar days before the date of departure (in the case of accommodation-only contracts, before the date of arrival at the first booked accommodation).

 2. The traveller is entitled to reject an increase to the travel sum as referred to in paragraph 1.
 The traveller must use this right within three working days of receipt of notification of the increase on penalty of forfeiture.

 3. The traveller him/herself is responsible for having the necessary travel documents with him/her, such as a valid passport or, where permitted, an identity card and any necessary visas.

-3. A change to the departure date or a reduction to the number of paying passengers will be considered a cancellation or part cancellation.
+3. A change to the departure date or reducing the number of paying passengers will be considered a cancellation or part cancellation.

 4. The traveller can be substituted by another person in good time before commencing the travel package.

 5. Cancellation/changes instigated by the client.
-Any cancellations of or modifications to the order(s) issued can only take place on working days and only at the client's request.
-If at the client's request, a cancellation takes place or changes are made to reservations already made, the costs relating to this will be charged.
+Any cancellations of or modifications to the order(s) issued can only occur on working days and only at the client's request.
+If a cancellation takes place or changes are made to reservations already made at the client's request, the costs relating to this will be charged.
 These can be cancellation or amendment costs charged by the service provider and/or the costs which the travel agent is forced to incur to realise the cancellation or change.